allexz10/product-list-vue/README.md

 ## About

-This project was created with Create React App
+This project was created with Create Vue App

 Instal the project - `npm install`